Hacking Task Confounder in Meta-Learning: Experiments

-We evaluate MetaCRL on various scenarios, including sinusoid regression, image classification, drug activity prediction, and pose prediction.
-Considering that MetaCRL addresses the ``Task Confounder" problem to enhance generalization, we compare it with two generalization baselines, MetaMix\cite{yao2021improving} and Dropout-Bins\cite{jiang2022role}.
-We also assess its performance on several backbones, including MAML\cite{finn2017model}, ANIL\cite{raghu2019rapid}, MetaSGD\cite{li2017meta}, and T-NET\cite{lee2018gradient}, to demonstrate its compatibility.
-Furthermore, the ablation study and visualization highlight the robustness of our method.
-We determine the hyperparameters based on the results shown in Appendix.
-More details about datasets, baselines, implementation, and additional experimental results can be found in Appendices C-F.
+In this section, we first evaluate MetaCRL on various scenarios, including sinusoid regression, image classification, drug activity prediction, and pose prediction in Subsections \ref{sec:5.1}-\ref{sec:5.4}, respectively.
+Next, we conduct ablation studies and visualization in Subsections \ref{sec:5.5} and \ref{sec:5.6}.
+Considering that MetaCRL is a plug-and-play method, we assess its performance on several meta-learning models, e.g., MAML~\cite{finn2017model}, ANIL~\cite{raghu2019rapid}, MetaSGD~\cite{li2017meta}, and T-NET~\cite{lee2018gradient}, and multiple causal-based baselines, e.g., IFSL ~\cite{yue2020interventional}, Meta-Trans \cite{bengio2019meta}, Meta-Aug \cite{meta-aug}, and MR-MAML ~\cite{yin2019meta}, to demonstrate its compatibility.
+Considering that MetaCRL addresses the ``Task Confounder'' problem to enhance generalization, we also compare it with the plug-and-play generalization baselines that are most relevant to our method, i.e., MetaMix~\cite{yao2021improving} and Dropout-Bins~\cite{jiang2022role}.
+We delay all the details of datasets, baselines, implementation details, and additional experimental results in Appendices C-F, respectively.